 A Proud Heritage

 The oldest premier yacht club on Lake Michigan, in the scenic heart of McKinley Marina, Milwaukee Yacht Club welcomes passionate boaters and anyone who simply loves the lakeshore lifestyle.
-We are a year-round destination offering boat storage, docking and launching.
+We are a year-round destination offering sailing, boating and dining.
 Also look to MYC as the perfect site for private parties, weddings and business meetings.
-Or, make it your special place to just kick back.
+Or, make it your special place to kick back and relax.

-Amenities include our Boathouse pool and spa, Tiki Bar, convenient locker rooms and gourmet dining in the main clubhouse overlooking the north anchorage of Milwaukee Harbor.
+Amenities include our heated pool and spa, outdoor Skylark Bar with lakeside patio, complimentary kayaks and paddle boards and gourmet dining in the main clubhouse overlooking the North anchorage of Milwaukee Harbor.
 We honor worldwide reciprocity through Yacht Clubs of America and also have a unique shared reciprocity agreement with The University Club of Milwaukee.
-Most of all we're a close-knit community in which you will make friends for life.
+Most of all, we're a close-knit community in which you will make friends for life.

 History of Resilience